pydicom/pydicom/doc/tutorials/dataset_basics.rst

   aren't known.
 However, in this case the details have been made public and we know the element name is *Duration of X-ray on* with a VR of **FL**.

-For all element categories we can access a particular element in the dataset through its tag, which returns a :class:`~pydicom.dataelem.DataElement` instance::
+For all element categories, we can access a particular element in the dataset through its tag, which returns a :class:`~pydicom.dataelem.DataElement` instance::